stepank/sp500viz/README.md

 1. `dividend_tax_rate_percent` is how much taxes you have to pay every year on the dividends.
 The default is `15%`.
 1. `investment_years_options` is a list of options of the investment horizon.
 The simulation will be run for every option and the charts will include one column per option.
 The default is `[20, 25, 30]`, which means the simulation will be run for being invested for `20`, `25`, and `30` years.
 1. `skip_time_percent_options` is a list of % of how much data from the beginning to not take into account for the simulation.
 The simulation will be run for every option and the charts will include one row per option.
 The default is `[0, 20, 40, 60, 80]`, which correspods to running the simulation starting from the following dates: Jan 1871, Jun 1900, Nov 1929, May 1959, Oct 1988.
+1. `investment_strategies` is a list of investment strategies to compare.

 ## Credits